Hou-dini/cosmos-media-mvi/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Developed by Elikplim Kudowor with collaborative support from Gemini.**
+**Designed and Developed by Elikplim Kudowor with collaborative support from Gemini.**